 Idaho farmers and ranchers produce more than 140 different commodities.
 As a lifelong Idahoan and through my previous work on the Senate Agriculture Committee, I know the challenges facing families who make their living from the land and feed the world’s population.
 Congress should enact responsible legislation that protects this crucial industry and allows it to grow.
 Agriculture is a mutli-billion dollar industry in Idaho and it is important for our farmers, ranchers, producers and growers that strong agriculture sector remain part of Idaho’s and America's economy.

 Idaho’s agriculture community is influenced by a wide variety of factors that affect the costs of production.
 As a member of the Senate Finance and the Senate Banking Committees, I am able to advocate for the interests of Idaho’s agricultural community on important issues such as fair trade agreements and taxes.
-With 95 percent of the world’s consumer living outside the United States, any trade agreements negotiated must be mutually beneficial and provide increased market access for U.S. products and commodities and reduced tariffs.
+With 95 percent of the world’s consumers living outside the United States, any trade agreements negotiated must be mutually beneficial and provide increased market access for U.S. products and commodities and reduced tariffs.
 To keep Idaho’s agriculture strong, I am focused as Chairman of the Banking Committee and a member of the Finance Committee on ensuring that our farmers and ranchers have can access credit and the tools to manage financial risk and promote incentives to expand the transportation networks supporting all aspects of production and harvest